About this tutorial series

 Prerequisites

-This tutorial requires no prior LuciadLightspeed knowledge, but you do need some basic familiarity with Java Swing or JavaFX.
+This tutorial series require no prior LuciadLightspeed knowledge, but you do need some basic familiarity with Java Swing or JavaFX.

 Goal

-This tutorial provides a step-by-step guide to building a basic LuciadLightspeed application with a hardware-accelerated map.
-The application built in this tutorial allows users to view major USA cities on a raster image of the world in either 2D or 3D.
-The tutorial discusses the setup of the basic View, Model and Controller components of the application, before expanding that basic configuration with additional functions.
+This tutorial series provides a step-by-step guide to building a basic LuciadLightspeed application with a hardware-accelerated map.
+The application built in this series allows users to view major USA cities on a raster image of the world in either 2D or 3D.
+This tutorial series discusses the setup of the basic View, Model and Controller components of the application, before expanding that basic configuration with more functions.

-More specifically, the application contains the following functionality:
+More specifically, the application offers the following functionality:

 • A map displayed inside a window